 The Load Balancing policy determines how network traffic is distributed between the network adapters in a NIC team. vSphere virtual switches load balance only the outgoing traffic.
 Incoming traffic is controlled by the load balancing policy on the physical switch.

-For more information about each load balancing algorithm, see the vSphere Networking publication.
+For more information about each load balancing algorithm, see Load Balancing Algorithms Available for Virtual Switches.

 Network Failure Detection Policy